Fontaineconsult/DSND_Project_2/Problem_3/problem_3.md

-Problem 3 is for the most part simply a bubble sort.
-Once sorted we iterate through the sorted list and alternate appending each iterate into two seperate lists.
+Problem 3 is for the most part simply a merge sort.
+Once sorted we iterate through the sorted list we alternate appending each iterate into two seperate lists.
 We return both lists.

-Big O for problem 3 is O(N^2) for the bubble sort.
+Big O for problem 3 is O(n log n) for the merge sort.
+Space complexity is O(N) for the size of the input array.